Select Page

 Is my Employer Liable for a Needlestick Injury Compensation Claim?

-Anybody who has suffered a needlestick injury at work due to their employer’s negligence is usually eligible to make a claim for compensation.
+Anybody who has suffered a needlestick injury at work due to their employer’s negligence is usually eligible to make a needlestick injury claim for compensation.
 Below are some examples of how your employer may have been at fault for your accident:

 · Neglected to implement the relevant health and safety regulations.